 |

-Reports the findings of the independent risk assessment undertaken by independent
+Reports the findings of the independent risk assessment undertaken by independent consultants and to

-scheme.
+make a recommendation to the Council in relation to progress of the scheme.
 This copy is only a partial extract of the information presented to Council, and not all the pages may be shown in the correct order.
 If anyone has a better copy, please send it to us.
 In any event, much of the supporting information simply repeats the content of other recent Newport Council reports.

 | ||||